 Cosmetically, however, the 1980 320i looked largely the same as before.
 The sole exterior change was the addition of more aerodynamic side mirrors that were now mounted to the A-pillars instead of the doors.
 Inside, a digital clock was added underneath the tachometer, freeing up space for revised HVAC controls in the center of the dashboard.
 As before, stand-alone options were limited to an automatic transmission (still with three speeds), limited slip differential, manual sunroof, alloy wheels, fog lights, metallic paint and various radios.

-After such an extensive round of changes for 1980, BMW largely left the E21 3 Series alone until production ceased in late 1982.
-By the time the E30 arrived in 1983, 1.36 million E21s had been produced in total, making it even more popular than the 2002.
+After such an extensive round of changes in 1980, BMW largely left the E21 3 Series alone until production ceased in late 1982.
+By the time the E30 arrived in 1983, 1.36 million E21s had been produced in total, making it even more popular than in 2002.